SPSDC/SPSDC/sponsors.md

 # Potential Sponsors for SPSDC

 Are you interested in sponsoring an SPSDC Event?
-Please send an e-mail to <a mailto:"spsdc@spsdc.org" />.
+Please send an e-mail to <mailto:spsdc@spsdc.org>.